Federal Spending by Category and Agency

 When you are done here we encourage you to explore trends in government spending over the past five years.

-The visualization was created using the Monthly Treasury Statement (MTS) as the data source for federal government spending of the United States.
+This visualization was created using the Monthly Treasury Statement (MTS) as the data source for federal government spending of the United States.
 Some categories from the MTS have been renamed in order to be more easily understood.